Fly The Flag at your school

 Download our free assembly resources and creative education packs, for ages 5 – 18, to support the creative delivery of assemblies and lessons exploring human rights in your school.

-This year we focus our attention on Article 25, which articulates the basic right we all have to food, shelter, healthcare, social services and security.
+2020 focused our attention on Article 25, which articulates the basic right we all have to food, shelter, healthcare, social services and security.

 The resources below set you up to deliver short and interactive sessions in assemblies or focus time.
 Designed for Primary and Secondary, you will find 15 minute sessions tailored to your student’s existing knowledge.
-The briefing pack contains all of the information you need and for your ease we have prepared slides which you can download and deliver immediately.

 Introduce your students to the Universal Declaration of Human Rights (UDHR) and the Fly The Flag project.